 - Councillor Asher Craig, Deputy Mayor – Communities (Public Health, Public Transport, Libraries, Parks), Events and Equalities

 - Councillor Helen Godwin – Children and Young People

-- Councillor Kye Dudd – Energy, Waste and Regulatory Services
+- Councillor Kye Dudd – Transport and Energy

 - Councillor Anna Keen – Education and Skills